New realisation of light thermal dark matter with enhanced detection prospects: New realisation of light thermal dark matter

-where \(\langle \sigma v \rangle_{\chi\chi\to\phi\phi}\) is given in Eq.~\eqref{Eq:dmann}.
-Here $x$ is the dimension less parameter $m_\chi/T$, $s(m_\chi)$ and $\mathcal{H}(m_\chi)$ are the entropy density and Hubble parameter respectively and $Y^{\rm eq}_\chi$ is the equilibrium comoving number density of $\chi$.
+where \(\langle \sigma v \rangle_{\chi\chi\to\phi\phi}\) is the thermal averaged annihilation cross-section of DM into light mediators with $x=m_\chi/T$, $s(m_\chi)$ and $\mathcal{H}(m_\chi)$ are the entropy density and Hubble parameter respectively and $Y^{\rm eq}_\chi$ is the equilibrium comoving number density of $\chi$.
 We incorporate the abrupt change of mass of $\phi$ while solving the Boltzmann equation.
 It should be noted that the cross-section for DM annihilation into light scalar mediator is velocity suppressed.
 When DM becomes non-relativistic but still remains in equilibrium, it maintains a Maxwell-Boltzmann distribution of velocities and its mean velocity can be approximated by the thermal velocity $3 T/m_\chi$.
 After freeze-out, its velocity redshifts as $v\sim a^{-1}$ with $a$ being the scale factor.
-Hence the velocity of DM at any temperature post freeze-out can be estimated by $v_\chi=v_f (T/T_f)$, where $T_f$ and $v_f$ are the freeze-out temperature of DM and $v_f$ is the corresponding velocity.
+Hence the velocity of DM at any temperature $T$ post freeze-out can be estimated by $v_\chi=v_f (T/T_f)$, where $T_f$ is the freeze-out temperature of DM and $v_f$ is the corresponding velocity.